To find the expert care you need, call 270.251.4100

 Immunology / Allergy & Asthma

-The study and treatment of the body's reaction to foreign substances.
+Immunology is the study and treatment of the body's reaction to foreign substances.
 The ailments treated by immunologists include hay fever, asthma, hives and other abnormal responses to allergens that range from dust and food to animals and chemicals.

-Diagnosis and treatment of bacterial, viral, parasitic and other communicable diseases.
+Infectious disease includes the diagnosis and treatment of bacterial, viral, parasitic and other communicable diseases.

 Maternal & Fetal Medicine

-Care of high-risk pregnancies, including fetal abnormalities, preterm delivery, maternal diabetes and other medical conditions that may jeopardize the mother or baby, as well as prenatal diagnosis and ultrasound to detect problems of pregnancy.
+Maternal and fetal medicine focuses on the care of high-risk pregnancies, including fetal abnormalities, preterm delivery, maternal diabetes and other medical conditions that may jeopardize the mother or baby, as well as prenatal diagnosis and ultrasound to detect problems of pregnancy.

-Treatment of diseases and disorders of the brain, spinal cord and nervous system, including seizures, strokes and head injuries.
+Neurology involves the treatment of diseases and disorders of the brain, spinal cord and nervous system, including seizures, strokes and head injuries.

 Neurosurgeons specialize in surgically treating diseases and disorders of the nervous system.
 The nervous system consists of the brain and the spinal cord (central nervous system), along with the nerves of the brain and spinal cord (peripheral nervous system).